-Many commercial AMF inocula applications use aeroponic propagation methods which are ideal for the easy collection of fungal spores & hyphae.
+Many commercial AMF inocula applications use aeroponic propagation methods, which are ideal for the easy collection of fungal spores and hyphae.
 Although, not all species of AM fungi are able to flourish in these conditions. (see https://invam.wvu.edu/methods/cultures/aeroponic-cultures)

 Contrary to popular belief, AM fungi (and all endomycorrhizal fungi) do not reproduce in compost piles or in compost teas.

-- The hot composting process contains exceeds the temperatures that mycorrhizal fungi can live in – above 95°F(35°C) the spores remain dormant.
+- The hot composting process exceeds the temperatures that mycorrhizal fungi can live in—above 95°F (35°C), the spores remain dormant.

 - Compost teas that involve steeping inoculant in highly aerated water for an extended period of time will damage or kill any viable external hyphae.

-- Without a host plant mycorrhizal fungi is very limited in growth ability.
+- Without a host plant, mycorrhizal fungi are very limited in growth ability.

-Compost certainly has it’s benefits to plant soils, however it must be diluted with other medium and used with a host plant in order to support mycorrhizae.
-Mediums composed of 10-25% compost are suitable for increasing AM fungi populations.
+Compost certainly has its benefits to plant soils, but it must be diluted with other mediums and used with a host plant to support mycorrhizae.
+Mediums composed of 10–25% compost are suitable for increasing AM fungi populations.

 “But I can see fungus growing in my compost pile”

-Any fungus found in the absence of a living host plant is highly likely to be a saprophytic, non-mycorrhyzal organism.
+Any fungus found in the absence of a living host plant is highly likely to be a saprophytic, non-mycorrhizal organism.

 AM fungi are root-colonizing organisms that thrive underground and away from sunlight.
-Foliar application by spraying inoculant on plant leaves or the surface of the soil does not put the fungi in close enough contact with the plant roots for fungal survival.
+Foliar application by spraying inoculant on plant leaves or the soil’s surface does not put the fungi in close enough contact with the plant roots for fungal survival.

 Benefits of Using Mycorrhizal Fungi